fgamador/lifetimekata/exercises/07_special_lifetimes/README.md

 > `T: 'a` means that all lifetime parameters of `T` outlive `'a`.
 > For example, if `'a` is an unconstrained lifetime parameter, then `i32: 'static` and `&'static str: 'a` are satisfied, but `Vec<&'a ()>: 'static` is not.

-# Exercise
+## Exercise

-You have been given code which contains many uses of the lifetimes `'a` and `'b'`.
+You have been given code that contains many uses of the lifetimes `'a` and `'b'`.
 All of these lifetimes can be replaced with either `'_` or `'static`.

-Your task is to replace every occurance of the lifetimes `'a` and `'b` with either `'_` or `'static`, to remove excessive lifetime declarations, and to ensure your code still compiles.
+Your task is to replace every occurrence of the lifetimes `'a` and `'b` with either `'_` or `'static`, to remove excessive lifetime declarations, and to ensure your code still compiles.

-### Footnote on Out of Date Information
+## Footnote on out-of-date information

 The Rust Edition Guide previously contained a section about anonymous lifetimes.
-The most popular google result is now [this article](https://yegeun542.github.io/rust-edition-guide-ko/rust-2018/ownership-and-lifetimes/the-anonymous-lifetime.html) but I recommend disregarding it, as it is out of date information.
+The most popular google result is now [this article](https://yegeun542.github.io/rust-edition-guide-ko/rust-2018/ownership-and-lifetimes/the-anonymous-lifetime.html) but I recommend disregarding it, as it is out-of-date information.